PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 19:22:37
+Last updated: 2024-04-07 19:23:10
-Random Quote: People taking power who don't deserve it.
-It never ends well. - Jérôme
+Random Quote: If you don’t know who I am, then maybe your best course would be to tread lightly. - Walter White